Football in the Faroe Islands: About

 The teams are mostly made up of Faroese players, but there are increasing numbers of foreign imports.
-During the 2015 Faroe Islands Premier League season, twenty-five foreigners from fourteen different countries including Brazil, Nigeria, and the United States had featured in matches by June.
+During the 2015 Faroe Islands Premier League season, twenty-five foreigners from fourteen countries including Brazil, Nigeria, and the United States had featured in matches by June.

-Five different institutions run football schools, attended by 1,000 children each year.
+Five institutions run football schools, attended by 1,000 children each year.
 Todi Jónsson is probably the most famous player from the Faroe Islands of all times.
 He used to play for FC Copenhagen in Denmark and was the top scorer in the 2002/2003 season.
 In March 2010, Mona Breckmann became the first female player to sign a contract with a club on mainland Europe, after joining Karlsruher SC in Germany.
 The only other female player from the Faroe Islands to play abroad, was when goalkeeper Randi Wardum had a spell with Valur Reykjavík in Iceland several years before.

 On 20 August 2003 the national association headquarters in Tórshavn was officially opened on the occasion of the Euro 2004 qualifying match between the Faroe Islands and Iceland.
 The funds were supplied by Goal, the FIFA Financial Assistance Programme, national association and government, the latter also donating the land that was needed to realise the project.
 The building, which is adjacent to the national stadium, will bring together the administrative services, education staff and material management of the national association.
 It will also provide a central base for courses in development programmes, training camps of national/representative teams, conferences and meetings.
 The national association is confident that the investment will have a positive effect upon football in general, and the country as a whole.